Papy87/my_blue_grid_project/README.md

 You need to be on branch main.
 You need to install redis on your machine.
-Link for installation instructions https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/ Run redis on your local machine, in terminal execute this command:
+Link for installation instructions: https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/ Run redis on your local machine, in terminal execute this command:
 Mac :  redis-server
 Create .env file in the root of your project
 .env file need to have next properties :
  PORT = {YOUR_PORT}
  CACHE_KEY= {YOUR_KEY}
 In project root folder terminal execute command: npm install